w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/manta-dashboards.md

 ## Overview

-Manta Atlantic is the fastest and most decentralized ZK Layer1 supporting modular on-chain compliance identities.
-Its suite of core products and technologies, including zkNFTs, staking and ecosystem projects, offers user-friendly access to powerful ZK-enabled use cases.
+Manta Atlantic is a fast and decentralized ZK Layer 1 supporting modular on-chain compliance identities.
+Its suite of core products and technologies, including zkNFTs, staking, and ecosystem projects, offers user-friendly access to powerful ZK-enabled use cases.

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Manta parachain:
+Here you will find a variety of dashboards that help visualize data from the Manta parachain:

 - [Manta Parachain Staking Dashboard](https://dune.com/substrate/manta): This dashboard provides various information on Manta Parachain Staking.